mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 ```

 The extension method shows the use of the `SelectCompleter` type alias.
 This is a DSL extension supplied with the
 library.
 We will detail its use below.
-For now see that the extension method can be used in client code as follows:
+For now see that the extension method can be used in client code to supply a
+where clause and an order by clause as follows:

 ```kotlin
 val rows = mapper.select {